LouieOHagan/Simple-Weather-Website/README.md

 ## User Experience (UX)

 - ### User stories

+    - #### User Goals
+        1. As a Visitor, I want to greeted with an easily navigable website that makes finding the simple information I am looking for a seamless task.
+        2. As a Visitor, I want to easily be able to find a search bar to input the location I want the weather forecast for.
+        3. As a Visitor, I want to easily be able to find the current weather forecast for the location that I inputted in to the search bar.
+        4. As a Visitor, I want to easily be able to find the weather forecast for the coming days for the location that I inputted in to the search bar.

 - ### Design
+    - #### Colour Scheme

+    - #### Typography

+    - #### Imagery

 * ### Wireframes
     * Home Page - Desktop Wireframe - [View](https://github.com/LouieOHagan/Simple-Weather-Website/blob/master/readMe-assets/wireframes/Home%20-%20Desktop.png)